ChocoletMousse/dhrishti/README.md

 - Decide how to write to database

 ## _log_:
-- For each object brought into a firestore collection: create subcollections for the the item itself, and NLP output.
+- [ ] create a view from the index to fetch results from reddit.